 What Are the Differences Between CBD and THC?

 While both CBD and THC are extracted from hemp or cannabis plants, the types of plants can differ.
 CBD, for example, is usually extracted from hemp that has been selected and cultivated for its rich CBD content.
 These plants have very low levels of THC; perfect for those who want to embrace cannabinoids without psychoactive effects.
 (But more on that later.)

 However, if you do want a product with a higher level of THC, you would need to extract it from a particular cannabis plant that isn't hemp.
 That way, the compound will be more abundant in the flowers of the plant.
 The chemical make-up of CBD remains the same, no matter which plant it’s extracted from, but the presence of THC will alter the finished product.

 It’s important to purchase CBD from reputable brands, as there is strict legislation around THC across the UK, Europe and the United States.
 In the UK, the regulation for the cultivation of hemp states that there must not be more than 0.2% THC present in the plant.
 This figure varies across Europe (it’s 0.6% in Italy and 0.2% in France), while the majority of the US has a 0.3% limit.

-One of the ways CBD and THC are believed to offer an effect or benefit is by interacting with your body’s built-in endocannabinoid system (ECS).
-This system is responsible for maintaining balance between different biological functions, and scientists believe it does so by sending soothing signals between receptors located in cells.
+One of the ways CBD and THC are believed to work inside the body is through their interaction with your body’s built-in endocannabinoid system (ECS).
+This system is responsible for maintaining balance between different biological functions by sending signals around the body between receptors located in cells.